woxane/Fifth-Assignment-Multithread-Basics/README.md

 ## Introduction 👋

-Welcome to your Sixth Advanced Programming (AP) journey, where you'll delve into the fascinating world of multithreading in Java.
+Welcome to your Fifth Advanced Programming (AP) journey, where you'll delve into the fascinating world of multithreading in Java.
 This project is divided into two main sections:

 1. **Theoretical Questions**: This section is designed to deepen your understanding of key multithreading concepts in Java.
 You'll explore topics such as the `Runnable` interface, the `Thread` class, the `interrupt()` method, and the `run()` method, and engage with thought-provoking questions that challenge your theoretical knowledge.